Road signs in the United Kingdom: Language

 Bilingual signs are used in Wales.
 Welsh highway authorities, until 2016, could choose whether the signs in their area were "English-priority" or "Welsh-priority", and the language having priority in each highway authority's area appeared first on signs.
 Most of south Wales used English-priority while western, mid, and most of northern Wales were Welsh-priority.
 New regulations that came into force in 2016 mandate all signs to be in Welsh first, with the existing "English-priority" signage being replaced only when they otherwise would.
 Bilingual signs were permitted by special authorisation after 1965, and in 1972 the Bowen Committee recommended that they should be provided systematically throughout Wales.

 A small number of multilingual signs exist in the UK on major roads that leave major ports (such as the Port of Dover).
 They give the UK standard speed limits and remind drivers to drive on the left, in English, French, and German.
 Multilingual 'no stopping' signs exist in several locations on the M25.

+Another example of multilingual signs in the UK are for Escape Lanes (or Runaway truck ramps) warning not to block the escape lane in English, French, German and Spanish.

-In the Scottish Highlands and Islands, many road signs have Scottish Gaelic in green, in addition to English in black.
+In the Scottish Highlands and Islands, many road signs have Scottish Gaelic in green or orange, in addition to English in black.
 This is part of the Gaelic language revival encouraged by many, including the Scottish Government and Bòrd na Gàidhlig.